MichalLytek/type-graphql/docs/unions.md

   }
 }
 ```
 Be aware that when your query/mutation return type (or field type) is an union, you have to return an specific instance of the object type class.
-Otherwise, `graphql-js` will not be able to detect the underlaying GraphQL type correctly when you use plain JS objects.
+Otherwise, `graphql-js` will not be able to detect the underlying GraphQL type correctly when you use plain JS objects.

 **Et Voilà!** You can now build the schema and make the example query :wink:
 ```graphql